elimiranda93/auto-insurance-retention/README.md

 I anticipate my project will add value in both the business and societal sense.
 Where insurance carriers can increase customer retention by 5% allowing for a reduction in added spending by 10% or $165,000,000 (Vigderman 2023).
 These savings in ad spending can be passed on to customers in the form of a reduction in the annual premium by 4%.
 If we are considering the national average cost of $2,150 annually, we would see the cost be reduced to $2,064 (Martin, Smith 2024).
 It may not seem like a large amount of savings, but if the machine learning from this project can be adopted by all insurance carriers that carry personal auto insurance, then these savings can be felt by the ~232.8 million licensed drivers in the United States.

 Sources:

-Car Insurance Company Ad Spending | AutoInsurance.com.
-(2023, March 23).
-Autoinsurance.com. https://www.autoinsurance.com/research/car-insurance-ads/
+AutoInsurance.com.
+"The Impact of Car Insurance Ads: How They Shape Consumer Behavior."
+AutoInsurance.com, https://www.autoinsurance.com/research/car-insurance-ads/.
+Accessed 26 Aug.
+2024.

-Martin, E. (2024, June 11).
-Car Insurance Facts And Statistics 2024.
-Forbes Advisor. https://www.forbes.com/advisor/car-insurance/car-insurance-facts-and-statistics/
+Hammett, Elizabeth.
+"Car Insurance Facts and Statistics: 2023 Edition."
+Forbes, 19 July 2023, https://www.forbes.com/advisor/car-insurance/car-insurance-facts-and-statistics/.
+Accessed 26 Aug.
+2024.

 ### 🧠 Feature Engineering
 During feature engineering, dummy values were generated for the 'county' and 'marital_status' columns, which allowed us to convert it from a categorical column to a numerical column that can be used for modeling.